The Coach House: 4-night mindfulness, nature & eco retreats

 You'll be cared for full-board in The Coach House, with plenty of time for rest, reflection and nature connection in the very special location of the Sharpham Estate.

 This retreat is for you if you want to

-- Explore the benefits of nature-based mindfulness and meditation
+- Explore the benefits of nature-based mindfulness and mindfulness meditation

 - Develop a wider ecological awareness and understanding of your place in the world as part of, rather than separate from, nature

 What you’ll experience on this nature & gardening retreat